 The Welcome Committee helps ease new parishioners into the St. Patrick Community.
 Each newly-registered parishioner is contacted by a Welcome Committee member - a warm way to extend a hand to newcomers - and they are able to have their questions answered promptly.
 New committee members are always needed.

 The Youth Ministry program at St. Patrick is comprised of many different ways of reaching out to the young people of our parish.
-From middle school through young adulthood, age-appropriate opportunities are provided to help deepen their relationship with Jesus Christ and the Catholic Church.
+From grade school through young adults, age-appropriate opportunities are provided to help deepen their relationship with Jesus Christ and the Catholic Church.
 Up to date information can be found at www.rockedbygod.net

-FORUM - Weekly discussion group for high school teens that takes place year round.
+FORUM - Weekly discussion and prayer group for high school teens that takes place year round.
 FORUM meets every Thursday from 7:00 PM - 9:00 PM in THE UPPER ROOM at the Downtown Church campus.
 FORUM is the foundation of the High School program and is centered on discussion of issues important to the lives of high school students and how that intersects with their faith as Catholics.
 Prayer, in various forms, as well as the use and study of Scripture are integral parts of FORUM.
 Enter thru the breezeway.
 Come when you can; no sign up required.

-PEER MINISTRY - Open to all high school students, Peer Ministry is for those teens that want to go deeper into their understanding of our Catholic faith and their relationship with Jesus Christ.
+PEER MINISTRY LEADSERSHIP TEAM (PMLT) - Open to all high school students, Peer Ministry is for those teens that want to go deeper in their understanding of our Catholic faith and their relationship with Jesus Christ.
 The application process begins each Spring with summer activities geared toward those who want to check out what Youth/Peer Ministry is all about.
 It is followed by a Leadership and Training Retreat in August.
 During the school year, Peer Ministers are asked to lead EDGE, are invited to be part of the ROCKED BY GOD retreat ministry team and are eligible to apply to be Counselors for CAMP WOW.
 Meetings take place on Thursday evenings at The Upper Room before FORUM as needed.
 Those who choose to be part of the PMLT pay an annual fee of $300 that covers all of their activities, with the exception of Camp WOW and any special away trips that might arise during the year.
 Payment plans and work scholarships are available.

-ROCKED BY GOD - This retreat ministry began in 2003 and since then we have presented retreats for over 15,000 middle and high school teens in Northern Illinois and Denver.
+ROCKED BY GOD - This retreat ministry began in 2003 and since then we have presented retreats for over 15,000 middle and high school teens in Northern Illinois/Indiana, Colorado and Texas.
 Each year 6 - 8 retreats are conducted at other parishes and schools.
 Retreat leaders are drawn from PEER MINISTRY and work together to plan all aspects of the retreat including topic, Scriptural references, large and small group activities, skits and personal witness talks.
 One of the hallmarks of ROCKED BY GOD Retreats is the inclusion of Reconciliation, Eucharistic Holy Hour and Mass.

 WINTER FORUM RETREAT - Each year, Youth Ministry hosts a retreat for high school students from the parish that is student-led by the seniors on the Peer Ministry Leadership Team.
 This 3 day, 2 night retreat takes place at the Downtown Church campus and allows the high school teens to encounter Christ in a unique way.
 Each year is a new theme and unique experience.
 This is open to all High School teens and their friends.
 Since 2004, members of the Peer Ministry team from Mooseheart have joined us on this retreat.
 They also join us for a joint training session at the beginning of the school year.
 The Winter Forum Retreat will take place January 23-25, 2015.
-Check with the Youth Ministry Office for dates.
+Check with the Youth Ministry Office for more details.

 COLLEGE AND YOUNG ADULT

 MENTORS - Opportunity for our young adults to mentor high school Peer Ministers and assist with FORUM.
-You are also invited to work with middle school teens and EDGE.
-Also help plan and lead girls-only and guys-only lock-ins for high school teens.
-Assist as leaders for ROCKED BY GOD retreats.
+You are also invited to work with middle school teens and EDGE and assist as leaders for ROCKED BY GOD retreats.

 ALL AGES, ADULTS AND FAMILIES